EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 As a permanent resident, you have to have the intention to permanently reside in the US.
 That said, you can still leave and re-enter the US.

-• If you need to leave the US for an extended period of time, you should apply for a re-entry permit.
+- If you need to leave the US for an extended period of time, you should consider applying for a re-entry permit.

-• A re-entry permit is a document that allows you to stay outside of the US for extended periods of time.
-With a re-entry permit, there is a legal presumption that you do not intend to abandon your status as a permanent resident.
+- A re-entry permit is a travel document that can help to protect your status if you need to leave the United States for extended periods.
+A reentry permit creates a legal presumption that you do not intend to abandon your status as a lawful permanent resident based on your time spent outside of the United States.

-30. If I Already Have a Business in the US can I Use it as my EB-5 Investment?
+30. If I Already Have a Business in the US can I Use it as the New Commercial Enterprise for my EB-5 Investment?

 Yes, your existing US business can qualify for an EB-5 if it meets all the EB-5 requirements:

-• You are required to create 10 full-time jobs for US workers.
-(You may be able to count the jobs that you have already created in your US business as part of the 10 jobs.)
+- You are required to create 10 full-time jobs for US workers.
+(You may potentially be able to count the jobs that you have already created in your US business as part of the 10 jobs.)

-• You will also have to show that all investment funds are “at risk.”
+- You will also have to show that the investment funds are “at risk.”

 Yes, if you are already in the US on an E2 visa, you can convert to an EB-5 visa.